jpedro/jpedro.github.io/.posts/mice-and-bulls.md

 is but a disposable employee, mice tend to abound.
 They survive personality clashes and office politics better.

+Does this mean any bulls need to live at the board level?
+Are they the investors behind these boards?

 Also in traditional politics.

-Which begs the question: are figures in the political parties and investors behind boards the bulls?
-Some Éminence grise inside them the real bulls?
+Are shadown figures in the political the bulls?
+Some Éminence grise inside them?
-This would be an intesting oxymoron.
 Or are we as a society generally trending towards a majority mice-type personality?

 I have no firm opinion.
 Still, an interesting dynamic.